Baháʼí Faith in Trinidad and Tobago: Seven Year Plan and succeeding decades

 A few other Baháʼís are known to have visited the islands before WWII.
-Mr. and Mrs. Dudley Blakeley visited on their way out from New York city and back during a tour of the Caribbean in 1936–37 with their visit resulting in a newspaper story.
+Mr. and Mrs. Dudley Blakeley visited on their way out from New York City and back during a tour of the Caribbean in 1936–37 with their visit resulting in a newspaper story.
 Wilfred Barton traveled the region and made contact with Trinidadians circa 1939.
-Anecdotes of a Trinidadian in Canada report a sensitivity to actually being treated equally most probably this is a report of Ralph Laltoo, a student from Trinidad, and son of a United Church Minister.
+Anecdotes of a Trinidadian in Canada report a sensitivity to actually being treated equally; this likely is a report of Ralph Laltoo, a student from Trinidad, and son of a United Church Minister.
 He converted to the religion in October 1940 while in Canada.
-While the first known Trinidadian Baháʼí however returning to Trinidad in 1943 there would have been no Baháʼí community to be with him and he developed other connections while serving at Naparima College.
+While the first known Trinidadian Baháʼí however returning to Trinidad in 1943 there was no Baháʼí community to be with him and he developed other connections while serving at Naparima College.
 When Hand of the Cause Dorothy Beecher Baker died in an airplane crash in 1954 in Europe she had been intending to travel to Trinidad.
 Another early contact between the Baháʼí Faith and a Trinidadian was noticed in 1954 by a policeman serving in Nassau.

-Dr. Malcolm King promulgated the religion while traveling among the islands starting in 1950.
-King taught the religion to Mrs. Harriet Phillip, sister to Dr. Cyril Turney, fellow convert and friend to King.
+Dr. Malcolm King promoted the religion while traveling among the islands starting in 1950.
+King taught the religion to Mrs. Harriet Phillip, sister to Dr. Cyril Turney, fellow convert and friend of King.
 Mrs. Phillip became the first person living in Trinidad to convert to the religion.
 Cyril Turney returned, in 1957, with his daughter, Viola, to Trinidad, where he lived in Belmont.
 His brother, Albert Turney, later converted and had the first Baháʼí funeral held in his name, when he died.
 With local converts and a few pioneers, the first Baháʼí Local Spiritual Assembly was subsequently elected in Port of Spain in 1957.